alsharuahmed/RedisConnector/README.md

    - `ConnectRetry`: The number of times to repeat the initial connect cycle if no servers respond.
 Default: 2147483647.
 Required: true.
    - `GeneralHandlerForAll`: Enable the general handler (if the client implemented it) to handle any events, although it might have been handled by the event handler.
 Default:         false.
 Required: No.
    - `AtomicHandlers` : When `GeneralHandlerForAll`=true, atomic handlers will be considered, therefore, if you set `AtomicHandlers`=true means either all handlers (specific, general) get succeed to acknowledge the event or (for false value) any handler success will get the event acknowledged.
 Default: false.
 Required: No.
+   - `EnableOutbox` : Enable outbox pattern where messages will presest in the app database before it get published to redis.
+Default: false.
+Required: No. (Hint: enable this feature will require a database migration).
    - `EndPoints`: Array of objects (Server, Port) that points to the Redis cluster nodes.
       - `Server`: The ip address for a node.
       - `Port`: The port of the node.